-6.5.1 As part of the masterplanning process an Economic Action Plan shall be developed.
+6.5.1 As part of the masterplanning process an Economic Action Plan shall be developed building upon the principles of the community's own strategy The Power of Three.
 Regeneration is an opportunity for meaningful local economic change.
-Just building new homes in Podsmead will not solve its deprivation issues.
+Just building new homes in Matson will not solve its deprivation issues.
 Consideration shall be given to supporting local businesses through the phasing and regeneration, providing training, jobs and opportunities, creating new business shops and services for local people run by local people.